Co-Writing the Story of "Us"

-CASE 1: "Is it Culture or Ellen's Personality?" asks Hari
+Caucasian and Indian-American Couple: "Is it Culture or Ellen's Personality?" asks Hari

 Ellen and Hari were serious about their commitment but they found themselves stuck.
-Couples counseling assisted Hari in figuring out "Is it Ellen's personality that his mother refers as 'intolerable' or is it culture that is posing as a challenge for us?"; helped Ellen could manage the authoritarian behaviors of Hari's family members in a culturally sensitive manner; and enabled Hari and Ellen to collaborate with each other to create a vibrant and empathic partnership along with strong family support for their wedding and ultimately, marriage.
+Couples counseling assisted Hari in figuring out "Is it Ellen's personality that his mother refers as 'intolerable' or is it the culture that is posing as a challenge for us?"; helped Ellen could manage the authoritarian behaviors of Hari's family members in a culturally sensitive manner; and enabled Hari and Ellen to collaborate with each other to create a vibrant and empathic partnership along with strong family support for their wedding and ultimately, marriage.

-Case 2: "Can we learn to communicate authentically without tearing into each other?"
+Ghanian and African-American Couple: "Can we learn to communicate authentically without tearing into each other?"

-Case 3: "We are planning our wedding but will we be able to trust each other?"
+Caucasian and Indian-American Couple: "We are planning our wedding but will we be able to trust each other?"

-Arya, 27-years old, Indian-American and Patrick, 30 years, Caucasian, have been dating for the last year.
+Arya, 27-years old, Indian-American, and Patrick, 30 years, Caucasian, have been dating for the last year.
 They met each other on the dating app, Bumble, and shortly after started dating.
-As they spent more time together, they discovered they aligned on family values, shared an unspoken understanding on what was most important in life, had similar abilities on articulating things well, enjoyed having sex with each other, and realized they "just absolutely adored each other."
+As they spent more time together, they discovered they aligned on family values, shared an unspoken understanding of what was most important in life, had similar abilities on articulating things well, enjoyed having sex with each other, and realized they "just absolutely adored each other."
 Arya came from a traditional Indian family with many constraints on her freedom when she was growing up.
 In order to survive the controlling and strict family environment, Arya found herself lying or "manipulating the truth."
 When Patrick was very young, his father in pursuit of an affair, deserted their family.
 Following the divorce, Patrick's mother raised him and his siblings with the support of her extended family.
 Recently, jealousy and trust issues seemed to have been sparked between Arya and Patrick over "flirtatious messages," Arya perceives that Patrick exchanged with an ex on Instagram, Facebook, and Facebook Messenger.
 Patrick is similarly concerned whether Arya "embellishes the truth" or even whether there are "lies of omission" or he wonders, "if she's manipulating with others, she's going to manipulate me."
-"We are bringing out the worst in each other," Arya shares, and both Arya and Michael "want a reset button in their relationship where they can grow their relationship and themselves in positive ways."
-Among other goals, therapy focuses on establishing expectation and healthy boundaries of communication on social media.
+"We are bringing out the worst in each other," Arya shares, and both Arya and Patrick "want a reset button in their relationship where they can grow their relationship and themselves in positive ways."
+Among other goals, therapy focuses on establishing expectations and healthy boundaries of communication on social media.

-Case 4: "Can we repair our marriage after an affair?"
+Irish-American and Polish-American Couple: "Can we repair our marriage after an affair?"

-Scott, 40-years old, Caucasian and Brenda, 39-years old, Asian-American, have been married for 3 years.
+Scott, 40-years old, Irish-American and Brenda, 39-years old, Polish-American, have been married for 3 years.
 They are both surgeons and met each other when they were on a fellowship.
 In the past three years, they have changed home, cities, and jobs three times.
 Shortly after their first child was born, Scott started an affair that Brenda discovered.
 The affair is over and after a series of talks, they want to figure out how to heal their hurt, initiate a new way forward, and repair their relationship.

 Multicultural Therapy for Minority and Diverse Clients